LBJ-Wade/LSSEFT/README.md

     // set up a list of IR resummation scales, measured in h/Mpc stepping_range<Mpc_units::energy> IR_resummation(1.4, 1.4, 0, 1.0 / Mpc_units::Mpc, spacing_type::linear);
 ```
+Notice that
-Ranges can be composed to build aggregate ranges.
-These don't have to
+ranges can be composed to build aggregate ranges, as for
+`lo_redshift_samples`, which is composed from six individual atomic ranges.
+(Currently these have to be set up as shown, but in future it would be
+nice to allow conversion from a `std::initializer_list`.)
-be contigious, or to use the same spacing.
+These subranges don't have to be contigious, or to use the same spacing.
+The earliest redshift is taken as the starting point, and the linear
+growth factor D(z) is normalized to unity at that time.

+The range `loop_k_samples` will define the grid of k-modes at which
+we sample the integrals.
+The other ranges used here are `UV_cutoffs`, `IR_cutoffs`,
+and `IR_resummation`, which defined parameters controlling how these
+integrals are performed.
+If you specify multiple values then
+*LSSEFT* will produce results for each possible combination.
+This is a simple way to check for cutoff dependence of the loop integrals,
+or even the final power spectrum, either in the ultraviolet or
+infrared.

 Some parts of the computation are parametrized, such as the filtering
 of an initial power spectrum into 'wiggle' and 'no-wiggle' components.